Fluoride in dietDiet - fluoride

 Dental cavities are holes (or structural damage) in the teeth.Read Article Now Book Mark Article

 Fluoridated water is found in most community water systems.
-(Well water often does not contain enough fluoride.)
+(Well water often does not contain enough fluoride to prevent tooth decay.)

 Food prepared in fluoridated water contains fluoride.
 Natural sodium fluoride is in the ocean, so most seafood contains fluoride.
 Tea and gelatin also contain fluoride.